 Let’s talk about Cancel Culture.
 In today’s society, it isn’t a rare occurrence for someone’s mistakes to be exposed.
 Musicians, Actors, Comedians; if you have a problematic past it will come to light at one point or anything.
 And when this happens, we have a tendency to grab our pitch forks, light our torches and demand “cancellation”.
 The problem with Cancel Culture is that we don’t give people a chance to learn from their mistakes and to change.
 It’s not helpful, because change is what we need to see.
-We are more committed to exposing people’s mistakes, publicly shaming them and hoping for their cancellation rather than making an effort to teach them why they’re wrong.
+We are more committed to exposing people’s mistakes, publicly shaming them and hoping for their cancellation rather opening the lines of communication, starting a conversation and making an effort to teach them (and those who might agree with them) why they’re wrong.

 Do they understand why what they did was hurtful?
 Has that person shown remorse?
 Have they shown growth?
 Have they put in an effort to do and be better?
 To educate themselves on why what they did was problematic?
 Educate themselves on the effects of their actions?
 Have they made an honest effort?